Yörüks

 According to some, those tribes residing in the east of the Kızılırmak river are called Turkmen and those in the west Yörük.
 Both terms were used together in Ottoman sources for Dulkadirli Turkmens living in Maraş and its surroundings.
 The ethnohistorical terms Turcoman and Turkmen are used synonymously in literature to designate Yörük ancestry.

+Origin of Yörüks

+In the medieval era, to distinguish their own loyal Sunni Turkomans from the Shah-loyal Shiite Kızılbaş Turkomans of eastern Anatolia and Azerbaijan, Ottoman governors coined the blanket term Yörük (or Yürük), meaning "nomad" or "wanderer."
+This served as a political demarcation between western (Ottoman Turkic) and eastern (Safavid-influenced) Turkoman groups.

+Despite being politically divided between the Ottoman Turks and the Safavid-influenced eastern realms, Eastern and Western Turkomans were ethnically and linguistically the same, differing only in minor dialectal or cultural aspects.